List of countries and territories where Afrikaans or Dutch are official languages: Status in other regions

 Dutch is not an official language in Indonesia, but the language is widely used in Indonesia as a source language after a 350-year colonial period.
 Certainly in law, Dutch has some official status as many colonial laws are available in Dutch only.

-Although Dutch is the native language of people in French Flanders, Dutch is not an official language in France or French Flanders.
+Although Dutch is historically the native language of people in French Flanders, Dutch is not an official language in France or French Flanders.

 International institutions

 Afrikaans and/or Dutch are an official languages of the following international institutions: